 We report the degree of overlap by showing the percentage of original test examples that survive in the clean test set after removing overlap in Table~\ref{tab:overlap_percent}.
-We confirm that the older \langdirtight{French}{English} and \langdirtight{German}{English} sets have substantial overlap with \palm's training data, while the newer test sets, whether into or out of English, have much smaller overlapping portions.
+This confirms that the older \langdirtight{French}{English} and \langdirtight{German}{English} sets have substantial overlap with \palm's training data, while the newer test sets, whether into or out of English, have much smaller overlapping portions.

-\citet{chowdhery2022palm} show \bleu differences between clean and original test sets, and provide some evidence that differences are not due to memorization, but it still isn't clear how much overlap actually inflates a model's score.
-We directly quantify the effect of train-test overlap on decision making by comparing 5-shot \palm to Google Translate (GT)\footnote{We chose Google Translate for comparison because it is non-trivial to build a SOTA baseline for older WMT scenarios.
-Through personal communication, we understand that Google Translate has no overlap with WMT test sets.} on our two sets with substantial overlap, testing under original, clean and $\neg$clean (including only overlapping examples) scenarios. \bleu and \bleurt scores for the two systems and three test sets are shown in Table~\ref{tab:overlap_compare}.